stormchaserroleplaying/stormchaserRPG/Spellcasting/WhatisaSpell/Mana/index.md

 ---
-title: Spell Points
+title: Mana
 parent: What is a Spell?
 grand_parent: Spellcasting
 nav_order: 3
 ---

-# Spell Points
+# Mana
 Regardless of how many spells a caster knows or prepares, they can cast only a limited number of spells before resting.
 Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher-level spells are even more so.
-Thus, the mage class's description includes a table showing how many spells of what spell level a character can use, depending how many talents they have, as quantified by a pool of spell points.
-For example, a mage with 3 talents has fifteen spell points.
+Thus, the mage and disciple class descriptions include a table showing how many spells a character can use, depending how many talents they have, as quantified by a pool of mana.
+For example, a mage with 3 talents has fifteen mana.

-The number of spell points that you have available to spend is based on your number of talents as a mage, as shown in the **Spell Points** table.
+The amount of mana that you have available to spend is based on your number of disciple and mage talents, as shown in the **Mana** table.
 Your number of talents also determines the maximum level of spell slot that you can create.
 Even though you might have enough points to create a slot above this maximum, you can't do so.

 When a character casts a spell, they expend a number of spell points equal to that spell's level.
 So when the mage from the above example casts *magic missile*, a 1st-level spell, they spend one of their fifteen spell points and have fourteen remaining.
 You can't reduce your spell point total to less than 0.